stellar-deprecated/docs/guides/walkthroughs/bifrost-server-setup.md

 title: Bifrost Server Setup
 ---

 Bifrost is a service that enables users to move BTC/ETH to the Stellar network.
 It can either be used to give a representation of BTC or ETH on the network or trade it to another custom token.
-This is particularly useful for ICOs (Initial Coin Oferrings).
+This is particularly useful for ICOs (Initial Coin Offerings).
 This guide will focus on how to setup the Bifrost server to move ETH to the Stellar network.

 ## What you will need